-1 misstatement in any declaration of candidacy, nomination paper, or affidavit provided for in this 2 title; 3 (3) Signs a nomination paper when he or she knows that he or she is not qualified to sign; 4 (4) Votes or attempts to vote at any election when he or she knows or should know that he 5 or she is not qualified to vote; 6 (5) Votes or attempts to vote more than once at any election, or votes or attempts to vote 7 in more than one political party's primary general election on the same day; 8 (6) Votes or attempts to vote at any election under the name of any other person; 9 (7) Willfully hinders the orderly conduct of any election; 10 (8) Gives a false answer to any election official relative to his or her right to vote at the 11 election; 12 (9) Aids or abets a person not entitled to vote at any election in voting or attempting to vote 13 under a name other than the voter's name or in voting twice upon the voter's name; 14 (10) Willfully alters or makes any change, erasure, or additional check upon the voting list 15 used or to be used at any election; or 16 (11) Willfully violates any provisions of chapters 12 15 of this title for which violation 17 a specific penalty is not provided.
-18 (b) Any person who unlawfully and knowingly signs the name of any other person on any 19 nomination papers shall be guilty of a felony.
-20 (c) Any public officer or officer of a political party who willfully violates any of the 21 provisions of chapters 12 15 of this title, or refuses or willfully neglects and omits to perform, in 22 the manner and within the time prescribed, any duty imposed upon the officer by these chapters, or 23 suffers or permits any alteration, erasure, or additional check to be made upon a voting list in the 24 officer's custody or control, shall be guilty of a felony.
-25 17-23-18.
+- 1 (9) Aids or abets a person not entitled to vote at any election in voting or attempting to vote 2 under a name other than the voter's name or in voting twice upon the voter's name; - 3 (10) Willfully alters or makes any change, erasure, or additional check upon the voting list 4 used or to be used at any election; or - 5 (11) Willfully violates any provisions of chapters 12 - 15 of this title for which violation a specific penalty is not provided.
+6

+7 (b) Any person who unlawfully and knowingly signs the name of any other person on any 8 nomination papers shall be guilty of a felony.

+9 (c) Any public officer or officer of a political party who willfully violates any of the 10 provisions of chapters 12 - 15 of this title, or refuses or willfully neglects and omits to perform, 11 in the manner and within the time prescribed, any duty imposed upon the officer by these chapters, 12 or suffers or permits any alteration, erasure, or additional check to be made upon a voting list in the 13 officer's custody or control, shall be guilty of a felony.

+17-23-18.
 Political advertising from official budgets prohibited.

-26 (a) Except in accordance with subsections (b) and (c) of this section, no elected official 27 shall permit the expenditure of public funds from any official budget under his or her authority for 28 any publication, advertisement, broadcast, or telecast of his or her photograph, voice, or other 29 likeness to be broadcast or distributed to the public during the one hundred and twenty (120) days 30 preceding any primary general election or general election in which he or she is a candidate.
-31 (b) This section shall not be construed to prohibit an official from appearing on regular 32 capitol television programming operated by the general assembly or on television stations operated 33 by the Rhode Island PBS Foundation during the period of time or programming of regular or special 34 meetings of city or town councils or any local governmental board, agency or other entity.
+15 (a) Except in accordance with subsections (b) and (c) of this section, no elected official 16 shall permit the expenditure of public funds from any official budget under his or her authority for 17 any publication, advertisement, broadcast, or telecast of his or her photograph, voice, or other 18 likeness to be broadcast or distributed to the public during the one hundred and twenty (120) days 19 preceding any primary general election or general election in which he or she is a candidate.

+(b) This section shall not be construed to prohibit an official from appearing on regular 21 capitol television programming operated by the general assembly or on television stations operated 22 by the Rhode Island PBS Foundation during the period of time or programming of regular or special

+23 meetings of city or town councils or any local governmental board, agency or other entity.

-- (c) This section shall not be construed to prohibit the publication, broadcast, or telecast of any photograph, voice, or other likeness of an elected official that is distributed to the public by or through an official government website or social media presence provided that the website or social media presence is continuously maintained in the regular course of official government business exclusively for general informational or transparency purposes. - SECTION 16.
-Sections 17-25-3, 17-25-4, 17-25-11, 17-25-12, 17-25-21, 17-25-22 and 17-25-29 of the General Laws in Chapter 17-25 entitled "Rhode Island Campaign Contributions and Expenditures Reporting" are hereby amended to read as follows:
+24 (c) This section shall not be construed to prohibit the publication, broadcast, or telecast of 25 any photograph, voice, or other likeness of an elected official that is distributed to the public by or 26 through an official government website or social media presence provided that the website or social 27 media presence is continuously maintained in the regular course of official government business 28 exclusively for general informational or transparency purposes.

+29 SECTION 16.
+Sections 17-25-3, 17-25-4, 17-25-11, 17-25-12, 17-25-21 and 17-25-29 of 30 the General Laws in Chapter 17-25 entitled "Rhode Island Campaign Contributions and 31 Expenditures Reporting" are hereby amended to read as follows:

-17-25-3.
+32 17-25-3.
 Definitions.
+[Effective January 1, 2024.]

-As used in this chapter, unless a different meaning clearly appears from the context:
+33 As used in this chapter, unless a different meaning clearly appears from the context: